vaibhawvipul/vaibhawvipul.github.io/_posts/2024-09-29-Distributed-Training-of-Deep-Learning-models-:-Part-~-1.md

 This part focused on the motivation behind distributed training and the different types of parallelism that can be exploited to speed up the training of deep learning models.

-The next part will focus more on communication strategies, gradient compression, and other techniques to make distributed training more efficient.
+The [next part]({{site.url}}/2024/09/29/Distributed-Training-of-Deep-Learning-models-Part-~-1.html) focuses more on communication strategies, gradient compression, and other techniques to make distributed training more efficient.

 Let me know if you have any questions or suggestions in email.